instant-high/wav2lip-onnx/README.md

 # wav2lip-onnx (inference only)
-This is my modified wav2lip version.
+This is my modified minimum wav2lip version.
+No torch required.
 Inference is quite fast on CPU using the converted wav2lip onnx models and antelope face detection.

 (Running on GPU possible but some changes needed)